almogtavor/static-hands/README.md

-# hands-position-fixed-keyboard
+# Static Hands - a hands position fixed keyboard
+### (work-in-progress 👷🔧️👷‍♀️⛏)
 ⌨️ Remap keyboard keys in such way that doesn't require to move hands

 ## Installation